Our Public Benefit Commitment

 - Support staff within these organizations to develop internal expertise and practices in human-centered design and product development, so they can better use modern technologies to benefit the people they serve.

-- Create opportunities for people of color, LGBTQ people, women, and others who are underrepresented in digital technology disciplines to equitably train, work, and excel in human-centered design and product development roles within our company, our partner and client organizations, and our field.
+- Create opportunities for people of color, LGBTQ+ individuals, people with disabilities, women, and others who are underrepresented in digital technology disciplines to inclusively and equitably train, work, and excel in human-centered design and product development roles within our company, our partner and client organizations, and our field.

 We share our talents and time with civic and social leaders working to apply digital technology as a powerful force for good.

 We are an advisor and resource to the social sector on developing leadership, advancing learning, and committing resources so that human centered design and development is applied as a powerful force for social change.
 This work is rooted in a deep understanding of the economic, organizational, and social challenges and opportunities that continue to shape our field.